HoloBall Review

 Simply Put

-HoloBall is an action oriented sports game, determined to get players up off their seat and moving around against a highly competitive AI.
+HoloBall is an action-oriented sports game, determined to get players up off their seats and moving around against a highly competitive AI.
 While the premise is simple, the game is pure bliss.
-HoloBall features highly addicting gameplay, and I keep finding myself coming back for more.
+HoloBall features highly addictive gameplay, and I keep finding myself coming back for more.
 Your AI opponent even trash talks you during matches, and I found myself gesturing with my paddle after scoring a goal.

 Note: HoloBall was reviewed on PlayStation VR.
 A digital copy of the game was provided by the publisher/developer.